 You’re anywhere from 14x-125x more likely to land a job by getting referred than applying online.
 The best way to get referred is by having a conversation with someone at that company.
 Those conversations only happen if you ask for the conversation.

-4. Prepared for informational interviews
+4. Prepare for informational interviews

 When your requests turn into scheduled calls or meetings, it’s time to prepare for that conversation.
 This person is more likely to refer you if they like you, think you’re qualified for a position, and enjoy the conversation.
 You can increase the likelihood of this happening by research the individual, the company, and industry trends in advance.